-Here's what you need to know about handling and cooking eggs safely:
+Here's what you need to know about egg storage, and handling and cooking eggs safely:

 - Look for the British Lion mark to guarantee that the eggs have come from hens vaccinated against salmonella